iworsham/MvcMessageLogger/README.md

 ## Lonely

-==Lonely== is free to use, user based message logger.
-On ==lonely== you can create an account and/or login and once you log in you have full access to ==lonely's== capabilities and features.
+`Lonely` is free to use, user based message logger.
+On `lonely` you can create an account and/or login and once you log in you have full access to `lonelys` capabilities and features.
 A user is able to create messages and have them pinned to their account.
 There's no other user interaction so you're basically talking to yourself, but you dont care!
-You're ==lonely==!
+You're `lonely`!

 ## Goal

-Our goal is to connect users with no friends to their inner self. =="Its organic mannn"== And give a sense of comfort, a place they can say anything with no judgement
+Our goal is to connect users with no friends to their inner self. `"Its organic mannn"` And give a sense of comfort, a place they can say anything with no judgement

 ![filllmoreeee](https://github.com/iworsham/MvcMessageLogger/assets/35874300/166f8b7e-6be1-4585-aa15-246cc7227d33)